solliancenet/CosmosDB-v3-labs/dotnet/labs/06-multi-document-transactions.md

     }
     ```

     > Transactions are deeply and natively integrated into Cosmos DB’s JavaScript programming model.
 Inside a JavaScript function, all operations are automatically wrapped under a single transaction.
 If the JavaScript completes without any exception, the operations to the database are committed.
 We are going to change the stored procedure to put in a different foodGroup name for the second item.
 This should cause the stored procedure to fail since the second item uses a different partition key.
 If there is any exception that’s propagated from the script, Cosmos DB’s JavaScript runtime will roll back the whole transaction.
-This will effectively ensure that the first or second items are not commited to the database.
+This will effectively ensure that the first or second items are not committed to the database.

 1. Click the **Update** button at the top of the tab.